 A combination of Python and Java is a very good way to start because together they provide you with a very solid idea of the programming concepts that you will need in almost any other programming language.

-To add to the benefits mentioned above, both python and java are heavily used in industry.
-So not only will you be spending your time learning the foundations that will pave the way for you to progress further, but also you will be learning some practical languages that are very employable and in high demand.
+To add to the benefits mentioned above, both Python and Java are heavily used in industry.
+So not only will you be spending your time learning the foundations that will pave the way for you to progress further, but you will also be learning some practical languages that are very employable and in high demand.

 I’d recommend not to overwhelm yourself with the advanced features for now.
 Focus on the fundamentals in this phase.

-Congratulations, Now you are a coder
+Congratulations!
+Now you are a coder!

 2- The Software Stack

-OK so you can write code that can do some really cool stuff, but seriously do you even understand what’s going on?
+OK.
+So you can write code that can do some really cool stuff, but seriously do you even understand what’s going on?

 Say you write a very simple program that just adds two integers and prints the result to the screen.

-In python, this would look like this:
+In Python, that would look like this:

 x = 5 y = 10 print(x + y)